France's Ernaux, who long scrutinised self, wins Nobel literature prize | Entertainment

 The prizes for achievements in science, literature and peace were established in the will of Swedish chemist and engineer Alfred Nobel, whose invention of dynamite made him rich and famous, and have been awarded since 1901.
 The prize is worth 10 million Swedish crowns ($915,000).

-Last year's prize, widely seen as the world's most prestigious literary award, was won by Tanzanian novelist Abdulrazak Gurnah.
+The prize, widely seen as the world's most prestigious literary award, was won last year by Tanzanian novelist Abdulrazak Gurnah.
 Some prizes have gone to writers from outside mainstream literary genres, including French philosopher Henri Bergson in 1927, British Prime Minister Winston Churchill in 1953 and American singer-songwriter Bob Dylan in 2016.

+Readers in France said they'd been waiting for Ernaux to win.
+"It seems rather a foregone conclusion," said Marie Roisson, 48.
+"What I liked among Annie Ernaux's works - is the work she did on becoming - to manage to enter another place in a society from where she did not come, and despite the difficulty, to succeed."
 Ernaux suggested winning was a mixed blessing.
-"I always said that I did not want to get the Nobel prize," she told reporters at her French publisher Gallimard's office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)